Ayr railway station: Hotel

 The hotel attached to the station was originally opened by the Glasgow and South Western Railway in June 1886 and it became part of the British Transport Hotels (BTH) at nationalisation.
 Future President Woodrow Wilson stayed in the hotel during his cycling trip in Britain in 1899.
 It was sold by BTH in October 1951 and has changed ownership a number of times, having been owned by Stakis Hotels, Quality, and Swallow Hotels.
 Together with the railway station building, it is a category B listed building.

 The Station Hotel was derelict and was on the Buildings at Risk register for Scotland.
 Its poor condition had necessitated an exclusion zone that covered a portion of the station platforms and tracks.
+All services from Ayr to Girvan/Stranraer were operated by replacement buses due to the exclusion zone that was place around the hotel.
+On Monday to Saturday there was a two-hourly service from Ayr to Kilmarnock, and Ayr to Glasgow Central services ran at reduced capacity.
+Trains could not be longer than four carriages.
+On 1 November 2018, ScotRail reinstated the service from Ayr to Stranraer.
+The first service was the first train to run south of Ayr for two months.

 On 25 September 2023, a severe blaze ripped through the building, destroying the roof and causing extensive damage to the interior.
 The fire resulted in severe rail disruptions throughout the Ayrshire region, with stations inactive as far north as Irvine and as far south as Girvan.
+Following demolition work to the hotel, Ayr station reopened to trains on 17 June 2024.